 Part of a leader’s role is to ensure that people are leveraging their strengths.
 Getting to know people is key to understanding their individual strengths, talents, and abilities.
 That doesn’t mean that people only work on things they like and are good at.
 Like the rabbit, which will never excel at swimming, people can develop additional skills, but are never going to excel in all areas.
 Sometimes top sales people make the worst sales managers.
 Excellent litigation lawyers are not necessarily good at selling their services and fail to meet their quotas.
 Don’t make the mistake of trying to ensure that everyone develops the same skill sets without first ensuring that there is both the ability to succeed, and the desire to change.

 Loss of focus cost the duck his ability to swim well.
-Often our best performers are left to their own devices, notably, when they have been newly promoted.
-We assume their success in one area will automatically transfer to the next job.
+We assume success in one area will automatically transfer to the next job.
 Managers often spend their valuable time on poor performers, instead of focusing on their best people and helping them to develop their leadership potential.
 Once lost, it is hard to rekindle enthusiasm for a position or a company.
 Performance suffers or talent walks out the door.
 Either way it has a negative impact on the organization.

 Coaching is a big part of this process.
 It creates an environment that encourages open and honest discussion about performance.
 Coaching provides a regular opportunity to celebrate successes and to set goals.
 The squirrel would probably have performed better with this type of encouragement.
 High performers are a talent pool for the future leaders of an organization.
 Coaching provides them with focused time to discuss future career opportunities.